 2019 Inspire Award

-PNAA’s Inspire Award honors businesses and individuals in the aerospace community that have shown exceptional creativity in working with young people and diverse populations in an effort to promote diversity and inclusion in the aerospace industry and cultivate interest and skills leading to aerospace careers.
+PNAA’s Inspire Award honors businesses and individuals in the aerospace community that have shown exceptional creativity in working with schools to share the activities of manufacturing in an overall effort to cultivate interest and skills leading to aerospace careers.

 Thank You Industry Awards Sponsor

 2021: Blue Origin

 Executive of the Year

 2020: Cindy Watson

 2019: Daniele Cagnatel

 2021: Orion Industries